WELCOME TO BRIGHTROCK

 Ciro is a dangerously good animator, as evidenced by the large collection of knives he keeps close by.
 When he’s not breathing life into our games he’s breathing in the outdoors – be that riding a dirt bike, climbing a mountain, or swimming in the sea (a dead giveaway he’s not from the UK).

-Community & Marketing Manager
+Designer / Community Manager

 Lee is our resident Community Manager and Zen Guru.
 You’ll often find him floating around the forums with the best interests of our fans in one hand, and an energy drink in the other.
 If you’ve been on our channels, you’ve read his sincere words.